ianstormtaylor/slate/docs/api/editor.md

 ### Schema-specific methods to override

-These methods can and should be replaced to modify the original behavior of the editor which is a part of building [Plugins](/concepts/07-plugins).
-When you modify behavior, call the original method where appropriate.
+Replace these methods to modify the original behavior of the editor when building [Plugins](/concepts/07-plugins).
+When modifying behavior, call the original method when appropriate.
 For example, a plugin that marks image nodes as "void":

 ```js
 const withImages = editor => {